zaidmcs/ai-pr-reviewer/README.md

 3) Open a PR.
 You’ll get an automated review comment.
 Mention `@ai-reviewer` in PR comments to ask follow‑ups.

 ## 🧩 Language selection
-- Auto (default): detects changed files and runs React reviewer for JS/TS and Laravel reviewer for PHP
+- Auto (default): detects changed files and runs React reviewer for JS/TS, Laravel reviewer for PHP, and Swift reviewer for .swift
 - React only: set `languages: react`
 - Laravel only: set `languages: laravel`
+- Swift only: set `languages: swift`

 ## 📦 Usage (copy–paste)
 Add this to `.github/workflows/pr-review.yml`: